aerobless/StrangeDungeonVR/docs/index.md

 ### 0.4 (next version)
 * ...
+* Tile connections are now seamless.
+There's no need for archways/door frames anymore when connecting tiles.
 * Improved tile doorways.
 Detecting if a player enters or leaves a tile has been improved.
 It's now less likely to fail if the player decides to go back half way through a door.
 * Improved dungeon generator.
 Old tiles are now deactived instead of deleted.
 The player can now backtrack and is no longer impeded by a shut off corridor.
 * NPC Enemies now have nametags showing their level, name and health.